NCCG is a small

 - an altered

 cooperative kind of suggestive state.
-"The Garden" is used for a number
+"The Garden" was

 of